Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 • This can lead to unplanned pregnancies if birth control is not being used

-• If you have been told in the past that you are unlikely to conceive naturally, do not assume this is still true after losing 30 to 50+ pounds
+• If you have been told in the past that you are unlikely to conceive naturally, this may no longer be the case after losing 30 to 50+ pounds

 • Discuss fertility changes with your provider as you lose weight